n123git/save-docs/troubleshoot.md

 ![Invalid Wallpaper](assets/wallpaper_corrupt.png)

 ## Ghost Bicycle and Ghost Bell
   These are both caused by invalid values.
-Bad bicycle skin leads to the bicycle being invisible, bad bell makes it silent.<br/>
+An invalid bicycle skin leads to the bicycle itself appearing invisible, despite nate being in the bicycle position as usual - which looks very intruiging.
+A bad bell makes it silent.<br/>

 ![Invisible Bicycle due to invalid skin](assets/ghost_bicycle.png)